Key Takeaways:

 Country-Specific Tariffs

-The Trump administration has imposed blanket tariffs on products from several major U.S. trading partners under the International Emergency Economic Powers Act of 1977 (“IEEPA”).
+The Trump administration has imposed blanket tariffs on products from several major U.S. trading partners under the International Emergency Economic Powers Act of 1977 (the “IEEPA”).
 The IEEPA grants the president the power to regulate importation to “deal with an unusual and extraordinary threat with respect to which a national emergency has been declared.”
-Declaring multiple national emergencies due to the flow of criminal activity and illegal drugs across U.S. borders, the Trump administration imposed a 25% tariff on all products from Canada and Mexico, a 10% tariff on Canadian energy resources, and a 20% tariff on all products from China.
-Citing the IEEPA again, the Trump administration later ordered a 10% “reciprocal” tariff on all other countries, except for certain products explicitly exempted (e.g., pharmaceuticals and semiconductors).
-For certain countries, those rates are scheduled to increase on July 9, 2025.
+Beginning in February this year, after declaring multiple national emergencies due to the flow of criminal activity and illegal drugs across U.S. borders, the Trump administration initially imposed a 25% tariff on all products from Canada and Mexico, a 10% tariff on Canadian energy resources and a 20% tariff on all products from China.

-The future of these country-specific tariffs, however, is uncertain.
-On May 28, 2025, the U.S. Court of International Trade (“CIT”) held that these tariffs exceed the president’s authority under IEEPA and must be vacated.
+The viability of these country-specific tariffs, however, is uncertain.
+On May 28, 2025, the U.S. Court of International Trade (the “CIT”) held that these tariffs exceed the president’s authority under IEEPA and must be vacated.
 The CIT’s ruling has been appealed to the U.S. Court of Appeals for the Federal Circuit, which is allowing the tariffs to remain in place and effective pending the appeal.
+On July 31, 2025, the Federal Circuit held an expedited en banc hearing before the full 11-judge Federal Circuit panel.
+A decision may still take several months to issue.
 Even if this or other challenges to the country-specific tariffs under IEEPA succeed, however, there are other statutes the Trump administration may rely upon.
-For instance, Section 122 of the Trade Act of 1974 allows the president to impose tariffs on countries, including to remedy “large and serious United States balance-of-payments deficits”; and Section 338 of the Tariff Act of 1930 allows the president to impose tariffs on countries that “discriminat[e] against the commerce of the United States.”
+For instance, Section 122 of the Trade Act of 1974 allows the president to impose tariffs on countries, including to remedy “large and serious United States balance-of-payments deficits,” and Section 338 of the Tariff Act of 1930 allows the president to impose tariffs on countries that “discriminat[e] against the commerce of the United States.”

 Product-Specific Tariffs

-The Trump administration has also issued product-specific tariffs applicable without regard to the country of origin, pursuant to the president’s authority under Section 232 of the Trade Expansion Act of 1962.
-Section 232, as well as certain other legal bases for tariffs—including Sections 201 and 301 of the Trade Act of 1974—require a government agency investigation before the president may impose such tariffs.
-Because these tariffs are supposed to be preceded by a formal investigation and findings, they may take longer to be enacted, but they are also more likely to survive judicial review.
+The Trump administration has also issued product-specific tariffs applicable without regard to the country of origin pursuant to the president’s authority under Section 232 of the Trade Expansion Act of 1962.
+Section 232, as well as certain other legal bases for tariffs—including Sections 201 and 301 of the Trade Act of 1974—requires a government agency investigation before the president may impose such tariffs.
+Because these tariffs are supposed to be preceded by a formal investigation and findings, they may take longer to enact, but they are also more likely to survive judicial review.

 Potential Friction Points in Commercial Contracts